David Wilkie Wynfield: Paintings

 Wynfield specialized in a style of art commonly referred to as 'historical genre', characterized by depictions of historical, domestic, or romantic events from medieval and Renaissance periods.

-One of Wynfield's most renowned works is The Death of Buckingham, which was displayed in 1871 at the Royal Academy.
+One of Wynfield's most renowned works is The Death of Buckingham, which was displayed at the Royal Academy Exhibition of 1871.

 In the late 1860s, the artist began producing works that alternated between serious and lighthearted themes, with tragedy frequently featuring in his paintings.

 Photography style and technique

 Wynfield was primarily a painter, but also excelled in photography.
 He rejected the conventions of mainstream Victorian photography and instead used painterly and experimental techniques, such as close-up views, soft focus, and strong contrasts of light and shade.
 His portraits combined "painterly sfumato with photographic immediacy" due to his use of a close-up format and narrow depth of field.
 Wynfield intentionally blurred the outline of his large-scale head studies by not focusing his camera exactly.

 While some critics viewed the soft focus of his photographs as indicative of amateurism, others praised their painterly quality.
 His work heavily influenced Julia Margaret Cameron, whom he advised starting in 1864.

 Wynfield's photographic studies implicitly identified contemporary artists who sat for him as equal to their distinguished forebears.
 In his portraits, he often used the sepia tonality of Van Dyck's engraved Iconographie, a series of graphic portraits of artists, patrons, soldiers, and statesmen.
 The costume and heightened chiaroscuro in his photographic studies further highlighted the similarities between his contemporary subjects and their illustrious predecessors.